-Utah does not require boat insurance by state law for private recreational use.
-However, if you finance your boat or use certain marinas, you may be asked to carry coverage.
-Considering the popularity of lakes like Lake Powell and Utah Lake, and the potential for collisions or theft, having a policy is a practical choice even if not mandated.
+Utah requires boat insurance by state law for most boats under private recreational use.
+If you finance your boat or use certain marinas, you may be asked to carry coverage as well.
+Considering the popularity of lakes like Lake Powell and Utah Lake, and the potential for collisions or theft, having a policy is a practical choice.

-There are no statewide insurance minimums for recreational boats in Utah.
-Still, lenders and marinas commonly require:
+There are statewide insurance minimums for recreational boats in Utah.
+Lenders and marinas also commonly require:

 If you dock at a managed facility, you’ll likely need to provide proof of coverage before being assigned a slip.